 My darling boyfriend has become addicted to Chopped, and after a challenge with quail and fiddlehead ferns, he is begging for us to make quail.
 Can i just make it like a chicken?!

-Unlike the larger Cornish game hens, which really are nothing more than adolescent domestic chickens, quails are just small enough that it’s totally cool to eat their miniature drumsticks with your fingers, even at the nice restaurants. ‘
+Unlike the larger Cornish game hens, which really are nothing more than adolescent domestic chickens, quail are just small enough that it’s totally cool to eat their miniature drumsticks with your fingers, even at the nice restaurants. ‘

 His simple (really!) recipe for brined roast quail is a great introduction—my rule of thumb on brining timing is about an hour per pound, so I’d keep the birds submerged for 4 hours maximum here.

-- 2 quail, spatchcocked or halved
+- 4 quail, spatchcocked or semi-boneless

 - kosher salt

 - 1 pound mixed wild mushrooms, cleaned and thinly sliced